Chapter 10: The Orchestra of Minds

 Working with multiple AIs is not like managing multiple developers.
 Developers need meetings and shared understanding.
 AIs need context bridges.

 Cognitive handoffs.
-When GPT-5 solves a mathematical problem, I do not just take the solution to Sonnet 4.
+When GPT-5 solves a mathematical problem, I do not hand Sonnet 4 the bare solution.
 I take the explanation, the reasoning, the why.
 I let Sonnet 4 understand the solution in its own way before implementing.
 Translating between ways of thinking rather than languages.

-Each AI needs to understand not just what we are building but how, and critically, how the other AIs are contributing.
+Each AI needs to understand what we are building, how we are building it, and critically, how the other AIs are contributing.
 Diplomatic communications between different types of intelligence, each speaking their own dialect of problem-solving.

 Sometimes the AIs disagree.
 Sonnet 4 proposes architecture that prioritizes maintainability.
 GPT-5 suggests one that prioritizes elegance.
 Claude Code quietly refactors both into something that works with the existing codebase.
 These disagreements are not bugs.
 They force me to think deeper about what I want.